 Before Bed: Chamomile tea

-Of course, you don’t need to stick to this menu, but it gives you a good foundation to build upon and have an idea of what to eat!
+Of course, you don’t need to stick to this menu, but it gives you a good foundation to build upon and have an idea of what to eat.
 Remember to exercise and use good portion control when eating foods such as nuts, chocolate, yogurt or avocados.
-As the saying goes, you are what you eat, so make sure that first and foremost, you’re filling yourself up with foods which are good for your mental health.
+As the saying goes, you are what you eat.
+Make sure that first and foremost, you’re filling yourself up with good wholesome foods which are good for your mental health.

 Stay on the lookout for another installment of Eating Your Way To Calm.